cjdelisle/cjdns/rfcs/Whitepaper.md

 hierarchical pyramid of addresses emanating from some arbitrary center point.
 This design works well in existing routers since they are designed to get packets with a universally unique address and look that address up in a table.
-This is advertised as a design feature but LISP is limited in it's vision, if one must look up the "real location" of a server before forwarding a packet, why not simply look up the fastest path?
+This is advertised as a design feature but LISP is limited in its vision, if one must look up the "real location" of a server before forwarding a packet, why not simply look up the fastest path?